Azure/MS-AMP/README.md

 ```

 ### Usage
-It is very convinient to enable MS-AMP in training script, just add one line of code "msamp.initialize(model, optimizer, opt_lvel)" after model and optimizer are defined.
+It is very convinient to enable MS-AMP whening training model on 1 GPU, just add one line of code "msamp.initialize(model, optimizer, opt_lvel)" after model and optimizer are defined.

 Example:
 ```python